hapax/hapax.github.io/assets/chuzenji.md

 outskirts, Kiyotaki, and up and around the convulsed mass of the Akechidaira plateau, the traveller arrives at a tourist town wedged between a sacred lake and a sacred mountain.
-The name of the lake, Chuzenjiko (中禅寺湖), literally means "lake of the Chinese zen temple", while the mountain, Nantai (男体), translates to "man's body".
+Chuzenjiko (中禅寺湖) translates to "lake of the Chinese zen temple", while the mountain, Nantai (男体), means "man's body".
 In perversely literal obedience to the latter, both were closed to women, horses and cows for over a thousand years.